schnatterer/termux-scripts/README.md

 Note that
 * restore will not uninstall an app if it exists.
 Downgrade or signature mismatch might lead to failure.
+* for now, **restore will likely fail for apps that use an android keystore**.
+If you backed up `/data/misc/keystore`, you can restore it manually, though.
+See #7.
 * restoring locally might only work from "tmux'" folders or `/data/local/tmp/`, not from `/sdcard`.
   There are reports of errors such as this:
 ```